compoundpartners/js-articles/docs/how-to/plugins.rst

 Using plugins
 ###################################

-Aldryn News & Blog comes with a set of useful plugins.
+JumpSuite Articles comes with a set of useful plugins.
 They are mostly self-explanatory.

 ********************